Will mutations soon make the coronavirus less harmful? | DW | 17.06.2020

 Initial tests have also shown that a new variant of the virus is now apparently circulating in China.
 The SARS-CoV-2 currently being found in Beijing differs slightly from the strain that previously afflicted China, Zeng Guang, an epidemiologist at the Chinese Health Bureau, told the Global Times newspaper.
 The results are now to be compared with analyses from other countries to trace the lineage of the virus.

-The current trail of virus infection finally led Chinese health authorities to cutting boardsin Beijing's Xinfadi wholesale market on which imported salmon had been processed.
+The current trail of virus infection has led Chinese health authorities to cutting boards in Beijing's Xinfadi wholesale market on which imported salmon had been processed.
 It is still unclear where the salmon came from, as China imports the fish from several countries, including Norway, Chile, Australia, Canada and the Faroe Islands.

-It is very surprising that salmon is now being thought responsible for the transmission of the coronavirus to humans because the risk of infection is actually highest from certain mammals.
+It is very surprising that salmon is now being thought responsible for the transmission of the coronavirus to humans because the risk of infection is highest from certain mammals.
 These include camels, horses, sheep, rabbits, martens, ferrets and cats.
-Fish, reptiles, amphibians and birds, on the other hand, have been shown by many studies to be unlikely vectors of infection.
+In contrast, fish, reptiles, amphibians and birds have been shown by many studiesto be unlikely vectors of infection.
 What is decisive here is the structure of the ACE2 enzyme in the host animal, because the coronavirus has to dock into this enzyme in order to enter a body cell.

-As a precautionary measure, the Xinfadi market was closed at the weekend.
+As a precautionary measure, the Xinfadi market was closed this past weekend.
 Around 10,000 dealers and employees at the market are now to be tested for SARS-CoV-2 as quickly as possible.

 In addition, several apartment blocks in the south of Beijing were sealed off, and nine schools and kindergartens were closed.
 The planned opening of primary schools in Beijing has been postponed, and sports events and group trips to other provinces have all been canceled.